cdavisnz/init.d/README.md

 ```shell-script
 # vi /home/${_SAPINST,,}adm/.cshrc
 ```
-Copy in the following content and save the file.
+Copy in the following content and save the file and adpate for any SAP System ID change.
 ```shell-script
 # @(#) $Id: //bas/721_REL/src/krn/tpls/ind/SAPSRC.CSH#1 $ SAP
 # systename